YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-06-19-single-image-depth.md

 ### Dataset

 The NYUDepth v2 dataset [4] is used to train this model.
-Unfortunately, because of my small storage space, I could not use the entire dataset for training.
+Unfortunately, due to disk space limitations, the entire dataset could not be used for training.
 Instead, a densely labeled subset of NYUDepth v2 is used (containing 1499 images).
 The dataset is available <a href="https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html">here</a>.